juwit-team/juwit-editor/docs/docs/index.md

 !!! warning
-    This project is still in development and an alpha atmost
+    This project is still in development and an alpha at most

-    I would not recommend to use it in Production
+    I would not recommend to use it in production

 # Just Write It - Editor